SergejBre/SynchroTime/README.md

 ## About the app

-* Command-line application is used for fine tuning and calibration of the RTC DS3231 module.
+* CLI and GUI applications are used for fine adjustment and calibration of the DS3231 RTC module.

 * The application allows you to:
   * Synchronize the time of the RTC DS3231 with your computer time;